What to do if…

 -

-Use the official urgent appointment pathway (based on your revised travel date).
+Use the official urgent appointment pathway.

 What can wait